Median Income

 Safety Score

-Buffalo has an average annual temperature of 54°F (12°C).
+Buffalo experiences four distinct seasons with an average annual temperature of 54°F (12°C).
 Winters average 28°F in January while summers reach 77°F in July.
-Annual precipitation is 38.0 inches.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 38.0 inches.
+The area receives 21.8 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 610 feet.

 Temperature